chaitanya18c/NearMe/README.md

 ## Result:
-The program for implementing image map is executed Successfully.
+The program for implementing image map is executed successfully.